Great Doi Inthanon trekking and hiking

 The popular Mae Klang Waterfall

 The Mae Klang Waterfall, named after the Mae Klang river, is right at the entrance of the national park.
 It is very popular with local people and there are lots of food stalls and restaurants.
-We think there are more beautiful and interesting falls further into the park.
+You have to walk to the main waterfall, a bit further from the parking lot and the food stalls.
+It is really a nice waterfall and one of the few where you can swim.

 Karen and Hmong tribal villages